MycoMatics/Blast-CLI/README.md

 ### DB location

 A dedicated folder is available for our VO where we can 'locally' make pre installed databases available for us all.
-If you need another database, please avoid installing it into your own account folder, it will take up a lot of space and others part of our VO cannot access.
+If you need another database, please avoid installing it into your own account folder, it will take up a lot of space and others who are part of our VO cannot access.

   **Location**: /data/gent/vo/001/gvo00142/data_share_group/databases_blast/
   **Configuration db**: Create a ncbirc file (see above for instructions) and save in your home folder (/user/gent/433/**yourvscnumber**)